icons8/lunacy-docs/docs/styling_new.md

 There are two types of blur effects you can add to layers:

 **Gaussian** — blurs the selected layer.

 **Background** — blurs the layer underneath the selected layer.
-To see the background blur effect, delete or hide the fill of the selected layer or bring its fill opacity below 100%.
-When using this type of blur, you can also adjust the saturation of the blurred layer.
+To see the background blur effect, delete or hide the fill of the selected layer or bring its **fill opacity** below 100%.
+When using this type of blur, you can also adjust the **saturation** of the blurred layer.

-In the demo below, we first apply a **Gaussian blur** to an image, then remove it and add a background blur to the rectangle above the image.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/styling_blur.png" height="auto"><source src="/public/styling_blur.mp4" type="video/mp4"></video>